Baxter International (BAX) Q2 2017 Results - Earnings Call Transcript

 You're welcome.
 Our on demand product is on track.
 We see this as access to PD.
 We have modeled the penetration and how it's going to behave in the marketplace.
 I think it's a little too early for us to give you that information as we are starting our clinical trials next year.
 And we will be having this product on the market probably by 2020 once the clinical trial is finished.

-The plans that I've seen, I've seen a rapid succession of improvements to the product which makes me very happy in terms of R&D. I feel already it (1:05:09) continue to improve the product as it launches.
+The plans that I've seen, I've seen a rapid succession of improvements to the product which makes me very happy in terms of R&D. I feel that it continue to improve the product as it launches.

 Our philosophy today versus the old one is we launch products faster with possibility of improvement as we go along to provide more value to the customer instead of getting and waiting for the optimal product with the most features to come out because what we find is highly featured products are not the way forward for an efficient health care system.
 So we want to make sure we have in the product what is needed and not what all the features that we could engineer and put into to the product.
 So we are confident that this product is going to do a few things for us.
 One is increase the penetration of PD for the ease-of-use.
 Not everybody will like to receive a pallet of product every month.